NatronGitHub/Natron/Documentation/source/groups.rst

 	def getGrouping():
 		return GROUPING

+	# This function is optional and should return a string describing the plug-in to the user.
+	# This is the text that will show up when the user press the "?" button on the settings panel.
+	def getDescription():
+		return DESCRIPTION

 	# This function is mandatory and should re-create all the nodes and parameters state
 	# of the group.
 	# The group parameter is a group node that has been created by Natron and that  will host all